Bill Shankly: Early years (1959–1964)

 My idea was to build Liverpool into a bastion of invincibility.
 Had Napoleon had that idea he would have conquered the bloody world.
 My idea was to build Liverpool up and up until eventually everyone would have to submit and give in.

 — Shankly on his vision for the club.

 When Shankly arrived at Anfield on Monday, 14 December 1959, Liverpool had been in the Second Division for five years, and had been defeated by non-league Worcester City in the 1958–59 FA Cup.
 Anfield itself was in disrepair with no means of watering the pitch and Shankly insisted the club spend £3,000 to rectify that.
 Shankly described the training ground at Melwood as "a shambles".
 The Liverpool squad he inherited consisted largely of average players and some promising reserves.

 In spite of the difficulties, Shankly quickly felt at home in his new club and believed he shared an immediate bond with the supporters, whom he saw as his kind of people.
 He quickly established working relationships with the coaching staff of Bob Paisley, Joe Fagan and Reuben Bennett who shared his views about loyalty to each other and to the club.
 Paisley's influence at Liverpool was crucial for, as Kelly puts it, Shankly was "the great motivating force behind Liverpool, but it was Paisley who was the tactician".
 One aspect of the quartet's legacy to football was the conversion of an old storage room into what became known as the "Boot Room", which was used for tactical discussion while cleaning and repairing boots.
-Although Shankly believed he had an excellent coaching staff, the playing staff were not so impressive – indeed, Shankly said of the latter:
+Although Shankly believed he had an excellent coaching staff, hence his first decision at the club was to retain them rather than bring in his own, a decision which sportswriter John Keith says displayed "remarkable football foresight", the playing staff were not so impressive – indeed, Shankly said of the latter:

 After only one match I knew that the team as a whole was not good enough.
 I made up my mind that we needed strengthening through the middle, a goalkeeper and a centre half who between them could stop goals, and somebody up front to create goals and score them.

-To deal with what he saw as a below average playing squad, he placed 24 players on the transfer list.
+To deal with what he saw as a below average squad, he placed 24 players on the transfer list.
 All of them had left the club within one year.
-Shankly resolutely pursued his strength through the middle goal and always knew which three players he needed to achieve it.
+Shankly pursued his strength through the middle goal and knew which three players he needed to achieve it.

 The foundations Shankly laid at Melwood manifested in success at Anfield.
 In an age where long, punishing training runs forced players to plod around on the pavement were the norm, Shankly opted to mandate fitness work be done with a ball at the foot of his players.
 Small-sided games, proper warm-up and cool-down periods, periodised technical workouts, circuit training and segmentation practices created a standard that would eventually come to be known as 'The Liverpool Way'.